syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ## HTML

 Html elements can be embedded in the diagram through [`Html`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) type node.
-The shape property of node allows you to set the type of node and to create a HTML node it should be set as `HTML`.
-The following code illustrates how an Html node is created.
+The shape property of node allows to set the type of node and to create a HTML node it should be set as `HTML`.

 {% if page.publishingplatform == "aspnet-core" %}